VdustR/example-vite-svelte-markdown/README.md

 });
 ```

 Here the example for highlight with `shiki`.
 I got some problems and resolved them with workarounds.

-Please check [`vite.config.json`](./vite.config.json).
+Please check [`vite.config.js`](./vite.config.js) for more information.

 ### `.svx` Extension Name Association